 I lost my assessment notice.
 How do I pay my bill?

 You may send in your payment without your notice.
 Just send a check to FRHOA Assessments, PO Box 493, Sterling, VA 20164-0493 and be sure that your Forest Ridge property address is on the check or included in a note along with a method of contact, email address or phone number.
 The amount that is due for each year is listed on the website or you may call or email us to find out the amount due.

 My notice says I owe more than the annual assessment amount.
 Why?

 Your notice will list the annual assessment amount and your past due balance.
-Past-due balances include any unpaid annual assessments, late fees, legal fees, and ACC fines.
+Past-due balances include any unpaid annual assessments, late fees and legal fees..
 To keep your account current, you must pay the entire balance due.
-If you do not understand your past-due balance amount please email us at firstname.lastname@example.org or call the message system at 703-481-0283 and leave a message in the assessments mail box (option 5).
+If you do not understand your past-due balance amount please email us at firstname.lastname@example.org.

 My notice says I owe less than the assessment amount or shows a credit.
 Why?